 The warmth in my core goes out like a candle, and instead of running through the wall, I collide hard with the brick and rebound back, lying on the alley floor gazing up at the cloudy sky.
 My ears ring.
-My muscles are weak and shaky, my vision blurred, blood tickling my nose as a stream drips.
+My muscles are weak and shaky, my vision blurred, blood tickling my nose.
 Intangibility consumes a high amount of energy and is the most strenuous power to use.
 I pushed myself too hard.

 I scramble to roll over and stand up so I can assume a defensive position, but I’m too slow, and the Traders had purposely been forcing me to exhaust my power reserves so they could make their move.
 I’ve barely risen to my feet when a lasso catches my right wrist and goes taut, pulling my arm.
 I scowl and pull back with all my remaining strength.
 Even though I’m weakened from exerting too much power, his boots slide as I drag him after me.
 Then I take a step toward him, slackening the rope.
 Startled and off-balance, he flails and falls on his buttocks.
 I reach for the rope with my free hand to remove it, but before I can even touch it, another rope is thrown from behind me to catch that arm.
 It tightens, yanking my other hand back.
 I whirl to face my next opponent when the first Trader that fell rises and pulls his rope tight again.
 My arms are being pulled in opposite directions.
 I grit my teeth and bring my hands together, overpowering my captors for a moment.